19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Core Procedures/Action.md

 As part of your action, you may use any of your [Equipment](../../Player%20Characters/Inventory/Equipment.md).

-*Unless otherwise specified, an action means a combat action.*

-## Combat Action
+## Standard Action

-The standard [Combat](../Combat/Combat.md) actions are:
+The standard actions are:

 - **Attack**: Make an [Attack](../Combat/Attack.md) or perform a [Maneuver](../Combat/Maneuver.md).
 - **Dash**: You have double your [Movement](../Combat/Movement.md) this [Turn](Turn.md).